 As a consequence, it is difficult to publish noncoding transcriptional activity at a locus.
 Basically, the transcriptome is an uncharacterized frontier, largely due to lack of interest by genomics field and lack of research funding for the transcriptional regulation field.
 The tenuous relationship between the transcriptomics field and what seems like the rest of science is best depicted by the public distain for the ENCODE Project.
 I would rather not spend time on discussing the merits of either side of the argument, rather I want to focus on what I have seen, touched, sequenced, characterized, and understood about bidirectional transcription at unstable tandem repeat loc.

-To date, only a few gene regions have been characterized well enough to understand the consequence of a repeat expansion.
+the consequence of a repeat expansion.
 This includes the FMR1, SCA8, DMPK, FRDA, SCA7, HTT, loci, plus a few more.
 However, there are ~30 known unstable tandem repeat regions associated with neurodegenerative, developmental disorders, and muscular dystrophy.
 The repeats are tri, tetra, penta, hexa, and dodeca repeat regions found near promoters, introns, and exonic regions of gene loci.
 A quick glance of any human gene of interest on the UCSC browser reveals higher transcriptional activity near repeat regions as demonstrated by deposited ESTs.
 Note, this activity is in both directions.
 Comparison of the human genome and other organisms, such as mouse, reveal that in many cases, there are overlapping genes at the repeat regions.
 A huge question is whether the antisense transcripts we have identified are actually remnants of genes no longer in play due to the formation of a true repeat region or whether the antisense transcripts represent regulatory elements, not yet fully appreciated.

 Unfortunately, as a senior scientist in some one else's lab, I did not have my own funding.
 The years of work to break down the barriers to even recognize antisense transcripts are perhaps wasted for my career, as I could not hang on long enough to acquire funding.
 However, there is some light at the end of the tunnel.
 The Amyotrophic Lateral Sclerosis (ALS), community seems to have embraced bidirectional transcription, as well as another controversial topic, Repeat-associated Non-ATG (RAN) translation.
 RAN translation was first described by Laura Ranum, another pioneer in bidirectional transcription at repeat regions.
 In fact, the ALS community is incredibly competitive about the sense, antisense, coding, non-coding, toxic, non-toxic, RNAs and transcripts and the C9ORF72 gene.
 It is a thrill to read each paper, each perspective, and each interpretation.
 There seems to be little room of critique of antisense transcripts in their world, instead they seem to be focused on using every bit of evidence they can find to characterize the molecular mechanisms underlying this disease.